lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

   "-language:higherKinds")
 ```

-Also make sure that you use a recent version of `sbt`.
-Set this value in
+Also make sure that you use a recent version of `sbt`, at least `1.4.2`.
+You can
-`project/build.properties` file:
+set the `sbt` version in `project/build.properties` file:

 ```scala
 sbt.version=1.4.2
 ```

-Code snippets in this tutorial can be pasted and compiled right in the scala
+Almost all code snippets in this tutorial can be pasted and compiled right in
-console of the project defined above (or any project with similar settings).
+the scala console of the project defined above (or any project with similar
+settings).

 ## <a name="copyingfiles"></a>Copying files - basic concepts, resource handling and cancellation